We’ve put everything in place so you'll get a great learning experience and lots of support when you start your course in autumn 2020 or spring 2021.

 Our mix of online and face to face teaching

-We're planning to teach you through a mix of online virtual and face to face learning during the autumn term
+We're planning to teach you through a mix of online virtual and face to face learning during autumn 2020 and spring 2021

 This means we can keep everyone safe while aiming to give you some opportunities to come onto campus

 Big group lectures might be online while some smaller classes or practical activities could happen on campus

 You could also move between blended learning and fully online virtual learning during the term

 If you can’t make it to campus for whatever reason, we’ll work to make sure you can start your course fully online.
 If you’re a nursing or teacher training student, you'll have to be on campus for a number of days at the start of your course.

 What this means for your course

 These arrangements might be slightly different across the different courses that we offer.
 If you’ve got an offer to study with us, we’ll send you more information on what this means for your course in June and July.

 We’ll continue to review our plans during the autumn term as we get more information from the government and keep you updated on plans for your second term.

 Our courses teach you advanced skills and how to apply them, both in digital spaces and hands on situations